jevontrei/JoelvonTreifeldt_T2A2/README.md

 Medical tracker / planner? smooth and user-friendly interface between patients and doctors

 hopefully an improvement on My Health Record, the Australian ... with a focus on helping the patient / giving them more agency

+By tracking patients, doctors, treatment relationships, appointments, and patient logs,

 Things to add in future versions: